tillbiskup/labinform-eln/docs/admin/installing.rst

     tplinc                      Conditionally include pages at certain parts of the DokuWiki template;

-                                useful, *e.g.*, for area-specific additional navigation in the sidebar upgrade                     Upgrade the DokuWiki from within the admin interface snippets                    Insert templates into the current page at the cursor position
+                                useful, *e.g.*, for area-specific additional navigation in the sidebar upgrade                     Upgrade the DokuWiki from within the admin interface (installed by default) snippets                    Insert templates into the current page at the cursor position

                                 helpful for more consistent documentation, reusing well-crafted